TeamKnown/Crum/README.md

 # Challenges & Takeaways

 *Communication in a Remote Setting*:
-We worked in a remote setting.
-In a remote setting, proactively over-communicate is especially essential.
-Because we are not seeing each other face to face, we made a point to keep the team updated with what we are working on and what is our next step.
+We worked in a remote setting, where proactive over-communication is essential.
+Because we were not able to see each other face to face, we took extra effort to keep the team updated with our current work and upcoming plans.

 *Prioritization*:
 We faced a tight time constraint (2.5 weeks) for this project.
-To ensure we have a full functional product, we broke down project requirements into tiers and prioritized essential features and user experiences.
-We did not end up building all features we wanted, but we have a very well rounded product.
+To ensure that we had a fully functional product, we broke down our project requirements into tiers that prioritized essential features and complete user experiences.
+We did not end up building all of the features we wanted, but we have a very well rounded product.

 # Features - time permitting and stretch goals
 - Socket.io integration to allow users at the same latitude/longitude coordinates to see Crum updates in real time